 - money orders;

-- certified drafts and cheques.
+- certified cheques;

 - foreign currency deposits (savings accounts, chequing accounts and term deposits);